 I am a PhD Candidate at the Augmented Human Lab, University of Auckland.
-I explore and create technologies which extend human memory and cognition to make positive impact on people’s lives and advance human potential. 🌏
+I create and explore technologies that enhance human memory and cognition to make positive impact on people’s lives and advance human potential. 🌏

-I completed my B.Eng at Singapore University of Technology and Design (SUTD).
-Formerly an undergraduate researcher at SUTD-Massachusetts Institute of Technology (MIT) International Design Center in Robotics, Community Design and Additive Manufacturing.
-During breaks, I make short-films and play the ukulele, acoustic and electric bass guitar. 🎸 Originally from Singapore, currently based in Singapore.
+I completed my Bachelors in Engineering at Singapore University of Technology and Design (SUTD).
+Formerly, I was an undergraduate researcher at SUTD-Massachusetts Institute of Technology (MIT) International Design Center in Robotics, Participatory Action Research and Personal Fabrication.
+During breaks, I make short-films 🎥 and play the ukulele, acoustic and electric bass guitar. 🎸 Originally from Singapore, currently based in Singapore.

 Download my CV